-- h) geopotential altitude data for flight levels 50 (850 hPa), 80 (750 hPa), 100 (700 hPa), 140 (600 hPa), 180 (500 hPa), 210 (450 hPa), 240 (400 hPa), 270 (350 hPa), 300 (300 hPa), 320 (275 hPa), 340 (250 hPa), 360 (225 hPa), 390 (200 hPa), 410 (175 hPa), 450 (150 hPa), 480 (125 hPa) and 530 (100 hPa). - Note.
-The exact pressure levels (hPa) for a), d), f), g), and h) are provided in the Manual of Aeronautical Meteorological Practice (Doc 8896). - 1.2.3 The foregoing grid point forecasts shall be issued by a WAFC in binary code form using the GRIB code form prescribed by the World Meteorological Organization (WMO). - Note.
-The GRIB code form is contained in the Manual on Codes (WMO-No. 306), Volume 1.2, Part B Binary Codes. - 1.2.4 The foregoing grid point forecasts a), b), c), d) and h) shall be prepared by a WAFC in a regular grid with a horizontal resolution of 1.25° of latitude and longitude. - 1.2.5 The foregoing grid point forecasts shall be e), f) and g) prepared by a WAFC in a regular grid with a horizontal resolution of 0.25° of latitude and longitude. - 1.3 Significant weather (SIGWX) forecasts - 1.3.1 General provisions - 1.3.1.1 Forecasts of significant en-route weather phenomena shall be prepared as SIGWX forecasts four times a day by a WAFC and shall be valid for fixed valid times at 24 hours after the time (0000, 0600, 1200 and 1800 UTC) of the synoptic data on which the forecasts were based.
-Each forecast shall be disseminated as soon as technically feasible but not later than 7 hours after standard time of observation under normal operations and not later than 9 hours after standard time of observation during backup operations. - 1.3.1.2 SIGWX forecasts shall be issued in binary code form using the BUFR code form prescribed by WMO. - Note.
-The BUFR code form is contained in the Manual on Codes (WMO-No. 306), Volume 1.2, Part B Binary Codes. - 1.3.1.3 As of 4 November 2021, in addition to 1.3.1.2, SIGWX forecasts should be disseminated in IWXXM GML form. - Note 1.- Guidance on the implementation of IWXXM is provided in the Manual on the ICAO Meteorological Information Exchange Model (IWXXM) (Doc 10003). - Note 2.
-Geography markup language (GML) is an encoding standard of the Open Geospatial Consortium (OGC). - 1.3.2 Types of SIGWX forecasts - SIGWX forecasts shall be issued as high-level SIGWX forecasts for flight levels between 250 and 630. - Note.
-Medium-level SIGWX forecasts for flight levels between 100 and 250 for limited geographical areas will continue to be issued until such time that flight documentation to be generated from the gridded forecasts of cumulonimbus clouds, icing and turbulence fully meets user requirements.
+Note. - The exact pressure levels (hPa) for a), d), f), g), and h) are provided in the Manual of Aeronautical Meteorological Practice (Doc 8896).

+1.2.3 The foregoing grid point forecasts shall be issued by a WAFC in binary code form using the GRIB code form prescribed by the World Meteorological Organization (WMO).

+Note. - The GRIB code form is contained in the Manual on Codes (WMO-No. 306), Volume I.2, Part B - Binary Codes.

+- 1.2.4 The foregoing grid point forecasts a), b), c), d) and h) shall be prepared by a WAFC in a regular grid with a horizontal resolution of 1.25° of latitude and longitude. - 1.2.5 The foregoing grid point forecasts e), f) and g) shall be prepared by a WAFC in a regular grid with a horizontal resolution of 0.25° of latitude and longitude. - 1.3 Significant weather (SIGWX) forecasts - 1.3.1 General provisions - 1.3.1.1 Forecasts of significant en-route weather phenomena shall be prepared as SIGWX forecasts four times a day by a WAFC and shall be valid for fixed valid times at 24 hours after the time (0000, 0600, 1200 and 1800 UTC) of the synoptic data on which the forecasts were based.
+Each forecast shall be disseminated as soon as technically feasible but not later than 7 hours after standard time of observation under normal operations and not later than 9 hours after standard time of observation during backup operations. - 1.3.1.2 SIGWX forecasts shall be issued in binary code form using the BUFR code form prescribed by WMO.

+Note. - The BUFR code form is contained in the Manual on Codes (WMO-No. 306), Volume I.2, Part B - Binary Codes.

+1.3.1.3 In addition to 1.3.1.2, SIGWX forecasts should be disseminated in IWXXM GML form.

+Note 1.- Guidance on the implementation of IWXXM is provided in the Manual on the ICAO Meteorological Information Exchange Model (IWXXM) (Doc 10003).

+Note 2. - Geography markup language (GML) is an encoding standard of the Open Geospatial Consortium (OGC).

+1.3.2 Types of SIGWX forecasts

+SIGWX forecasts shall be issued as high-level SIGWX forecasts for flight levels between 250 and 630.

+Note. - Medium-level SIGWX forecasts for flight levels between 100 and 250 for limited geographical areas will continue to be issued until such time that flight documentation to be generated from the gridded forecasts of cumulonimbus clouds, icing and turbulence fully meets user requirements.